Introduction

 z_{ bsd } = W^{ 1 }_{ de }\phi \left ( W^{ 0 }_{ ed' } x_{ bsd' } \right ) \ .

-Explicitly, the above sums over the $d'$ and $e$ indices which span over range(dim) and range(4 * dim), respectively, in the usual vanilla MLP setup.
+Explicitly, the sums occur over the $d'$ and $e$ indices which span over range(dim) and range(4 * dim), respectively, in the usual vanilla setup.

-For a SwiGLU type activation function, the above would change to1
+For a SwiGLU type activation function, the above would change to2

 z_{ bsd } = W^{ 2 }_{ df } W^{ 1 }_{ f d'' }x_{ bsd'' }\phi \left ( W^{ 0 }_{ fd' } x_{ bsd' } \right ) \ .